 In this research, Otosetgia presica plant was collected from different regions and subjected to phytochemical analysis.

 There are many methods to measure the antioxidant power, and one of these methods is the 2,2-diphenylpicrylhydrazyl (DPPH) method, which is widely used in plant biochemistry to evaluate the properties of plant constituents and inhibit free radicals.
-It is used.
 This method is based on the spectrophotometric measurement of the change in DPPH concentration caused by the reaction with an antioxidant.
 This method is one of the most popular and common among antioxidant methods.
 This method is simple, efficient, relatively cheap and fast.
 However, like most antioxidant assays, it requires a UV-Vis spectrophotometer.
 The basis of this method is based on the reduction of DPPH free radical by antioxidants in the absence of other free radicals in the environment.
 The result obtained for a compound is generally compared with a known antioxidant compound.
 Antioxidant capacity evaluation analysis by 2,2-diphenylpicrylhydrazyl method is a test that has received a lot of attention in the fields of food, medicine and biotechnology.

 In order to check the antioxidant properties of the golder plant, first, extracting with ethanol and water solvent was done on the leaves of the plant by maceration (soaking) method.
 For this purpose, the amount of 5 grams of dry powder of the golden plant was added to 50 ml of different solvents (ethanol and double-distilled water) and they were mixed on a shaker for 24 hours.
 The samples obtained by Whatman filter paper 42, smooth and in order to completely remove suspended particles, each of the extracts were centrifuged by a centrifuge at a speed of 10000 rpm for 20 minutes.
 After the solvent was removed, due to the high sensitivity of the prepared extracts to light, oxygen, and heat, they were placed in a closed container and kept in the refrigerator until the experiment was performed.